ndgomes/ndgomes/README.md

 ## 👨🏻‍💻 _About me_

-- My name is **Nuno 'frzN' Gomes**.
+- My name is **Nuno Gomes**.
 - I'm Portuguese and I'm 24 years old.
-I'm a software development student.
+I'm a ReactJS developer.

 ## 🛠 _Tech Stack_